Altinn/altinn-studio-docs/content/app/development/configuration/deployment/_index.en.md

 toc: true
 weight: 600
 ---
-You can change how your application is deployed in kubernetes in det file _deployment/values.yaml_
+You can change how your application is deployed in kubernetes in the file _deployment/values.yaml_

 Examples of what options are available are: scale/autoscaling, ports and resources allocated.